ii Super 60 Methodology

-Our 15 asset groups include some dedicated to UK investments; UK growth, UK equity income, UK smaller companies and sterling bonds.
-Others include broad global investment options; global growth, global equity income, global bonds and property.
+Our 15 asset groups include some dedicated to UK investments: UK equities, UK equity income, UK smaller companies and sterling bonds.
+Others include broad global investment options: global equities, global equity income, global bonds and property.
 For those seeking specific regional exposure to equities we have asset groups dedicated to Emerging Markets, Asia, Europe, Japan and the US.
 There is also a specialist group, which includes commodities.
-Finally for those seeking a more diversified investment strategy we have a mixed asset group.
+For those seeking a more diversified investment strategy we have a mixed asset group.

 Within each asset group there are five possible investment categories: low cost, core, income, smaller company and adventurous.
 Each category is briefly explained within the table below and has a different meaning depending on whether the relevant asset group is equity or fixed income.